jingcjie/cloud_otp/README.md

 ### Local mode

 When user chose to use local mode, data will be stored locally.
-Clean the app data will lose the data stored locally.
+Clean the app data will lose the data stored.

 ### Cloud mode
 The data visibility is restricted to each unique id.